ZJONSSON/clues/README.md

 If no logic is provided to clues in a browser environment, it will use the global object (Window)

-An optional fallback function can be defined in the options object.
+An optional `fallback` function can be defined in the options object.
 This function will be called whenever a reference can not be found in current fact/logic space and must return a promise.
+To turn off nesting (see below) define the `ignoreDots` option as `true`.

 ### `clues.logic = {}`
 Key/value dictionary of logic functions and/or values.
 Functions in the logic object must only contain arguments names that correspond to either facts or as other logic functions/values.
 Each logic function must either return a value or a promise.